medaVyshnavi/kanbanTaskApp/README.md

  12. error handling for duplicate board name and column name
  13. editing the tasks and subtasks
  14. different screen size
- 15. edit task on changing the column is not deleted from previous column
+ 15. edit task status from view task page also
+ 16. add new subtask error even when subtask is added

 ### PENDING TASKS
  1. optimize the code

- 2. edit task status from view task page also
- 4. add new subtask error even when subtask is added
+ 3. edit is not working
+ 5. edit task on changing the column is not deleted from previous column

 ### Extra TASKS
  1. drag and drop tasks